The Kolomela mine is located 22km from Postmasburg in the Northern Cape province of South Africa. The mine produces direct shipping iron ore.

 Anglo American holds a 64.7% stake in Kumba.
 Industrial Development Corporation holds 14% and the remaining is free float.

-Kolomela mine consists of seven open pits including Leeuwfontein, Welgevonden, Kapstevel and Klipbankfontein.
-The mine started commercial production in December 2011 and was awarded ISO 14001 certification in July 2013.
+The mine consists of seven open pits, including Leeuwfontein, Welgevonden, Kapstevel and Klipbankfontein.
+It started commercial production in December 2011 and was awarded ISO 14001 certification in July 2013.
 Kolomela’s life is estimated to be 14 years, with potential for further expansion.

 Development of Kolomela mine